dartmouth-cs98/hack-a-thing-21f-1-sathvi-gia/README.md

 ## What you learned

-We learned how to use Expo and React Native and that the expo-av package provides the functionality to play audio files!
+We learned how to use Expo and React Native and also learned that that the expo-av package provides the functionality to play audio files!
 We had some merging issues with git flow but we fixed it (shout out to git rebase).
-Figuring out how to fix the problems was a nice practice that helped us get back into the flow of using git.
+Figuring out how to fix the problem was a nice practice that helped us get back into the flow of using git.
+From this hack, we see that we can definitely do something music-related or sound-related on a phone screen, which could be cool for making something with an interactive, instrument-like interface (compared to something similar with buttons on a computer screen).

 ## Authors